An Enhanced Formation Channel for Galactic Dual-Line Gravitational-Wave Sources: von Zeipel-Lidov-Kozai Effect in Triples Involving Sgr A*: ZLK effect-induced dual-line gravitational radiation

 In ZLK-dominated systems, orbital eccentricity varies significantly over the observation period, requiring a time-dependent analysis.
 We discretize the total observation time $T_{\rm obs}$ into $N_{\rm seg}$ segments of duration $\Delta T$, treating the eccentricity as constant ($e_{{\rm i},j}$) within each interval.
 The integrated SNR is computed by summing the squared SNR contributions from each segment:

 Figure \ref{fig:duallineexc} demonstrates the dual-line gravitational radiation excitation through the ZLK effect.
-In the ZLK-dominated regime, we examine a representative system with initial parameters matching the most probable system in \citet{Wang:2020jsx}: $e_{\rm i} = 0.6$, $P_{\rm i} = 7~\rm{h}$ (binary labeled at $t=0$), and a rapidly spinning NS (magenta dot) detectable by Cosmic Explorer (Fig. \ref{fig:SNRforNS}).
+In the ZLK-dominated regime, we examine a representative system with initial parameters matching the most probable system in \citet{Wang:2020jsx}: $e_{\rm i0} = 0.6$, $P_{\rm i} = 7~\rm{h}$ (binary labeled at $t=0$), and a rapidly spinning NS (magenta dot) detectable by Cosmic Explorer (Fig. \ref{fig:SNRforNS}).
+We take the outer orbital plane as the reference frame, fixing its inclination and longitude of ascending node to 0.
+The following initial values for the inner binary are adopted here exclusively for a specific illustrative example system (see the left panel of Fig. \ref{fig:duallineexc}): inclination $\iota_0 = \pi/3$, longitude of pericenter $\omega_0 = \pi/6$, and longitude of ascending node $\Omega_0 = \pi/8$.
+The secular evolution of inner binary orbital elements is obtained via direct numerical integration of Eqs. (\ref{eq-secular1})--(\ref{eq-secular4}).
 The ZLK enhancement is dramatic: without ZLK effects, this system yields $\rho_{\rm NS\text{–}NS} = 0.16$ [Eq. (\ref{eq:snrbinary})], remaining undetectable by LISA.
 However, ZLK-driven eccentricity oscillations over 4 years boost the SNR to $\rho_{\rm ZLK} = 5.5$ [Eq. (\ref{eq:snrZLK})], crossing the detection threshold.
+We find that the ZLK‑modified SNR contour ($\rho_{\rm ZLK}=5$, dark green) extends to larger orbital separations and lower eccentricities, substantially increasing the detectable population.